seanpmaxwell/Typescript-Best-Practices/README.md

     - `PostRoutes.ts`
     - `UserRoutes.ts`
 - Try to avoid giving folders names like `misc/`, `helpers/`, `shared/` etc. as these can quickly become dumping grounds.
+- If `common/` or `aux/` are in a folder with a bunch of other folders and you want them flushed to the top of whatever IDE or file-explorer your using, you can prepend them with an `underscore` (i.e. `_common/`).